The Difference is You:

 - Running STEM Programs for Youth: Would you like to offer STEM programming at your library, but worry that you don’t know enough about science, technology, engineering, and math to run an effective program?
 Are you just not sure where to start?
 Never fear–you don’t need to be an expert!
 In this session, you will learn how to encourage scientific thinking, ask inquiry-based questions, and help kids make connections between STEM topics and the world by using the Leap into Science program as a model.
 We’ll put these theories into practice during a hands-on mini-program within the session.
 1LEU

 - So that’s how you do that!?: Apps and PDFs and the Cloud, oh my!
 Overwhelmed by ever-changing computer technology?
 Have a computer or technology question, but are afraid to ask?
 Well, be afraid & overwhelmed no more!
 This open lab time will be a judgment-free zone.
 Bring your computer questions and we will do our best to answer them.
-This session is limited to 20 spaces.
+This session is currently FULL.
 1TLEU

 - Community Engagement: You CAN do it!
 So what is community engagement anyway?
 Community Engagement is increasingly important as libraries look to remain relevant in changing times.
 By using tools and methods of engagement, library staff learn what is important and valued in their communities and are able to make decisions about the best use of their resources and are also able to share that information with key stakeholders in their communities.
 And community engagement is easier than you think!
 We’ll take a look at what community engagement is and the differences between engagement and outreach, as well as exploring different tools and methods you can use to creatively engage your community.
 1LEU